-What is considered a cash advance on a credit card?
+What is a cash advance?

 Here, we’ve outlined the range of transactions that may be classified as cash advances and attract the cash advance rate and fees.

-ATM withdrawals and cash out.
+- ATM withdrawals and cash out.
 Using your credit card to withdraw money from an ATM or at the checkout is a cash advance.
 Additional fees could also apply if you use your credit card at a non-network ATM.

-Credit card cheques.
+- Credit card cheques.
 Certain credit card issuers send cheques to cardholders that they can use to withdraw money from their accounts as and when they like.
 While using such cheques can be tempting, you may want to reconsider to avoid the cash advance rate.

 Other transactions that may be defined as cash advances on your credit card